dotnet/AspNetCore.Docs/aspnetcore/client-side/using-grunt.md

     };
     ```

-3. Below the initConfig() method, add a call to `grunt.loadNpmTasks()`.
+1. Below the `initConfig` function, add a call to `grunt.loadNpmTasks`.
 This will make the task runnable from Visual Studio.

     ```javascript
     grunt.loadNpmTasks("grunt-contrib-clean");
     ```

-4. Save *Gruntfile.js*.
+1. Save *Gruntfile.js*.
 The file should look something like the screenshot below.

     ![initial gruntfile](using-grunt/_static/gruntfile-js-initial.png)

-5. Right-click *Gruntfile.js* and select **Task Runner Explorer** from the context menu.
-The Task Runner Explorer window will open.
+1. Right-click *Gruntfile.js* and select **Task Runner Explorer** from the context menu.
+The **Task Runner Explorer** window will open.

     ![task runner explorer menu](using-grunt/_static/task-runner-explorer-menu.png)

-6. Verify that `clean` shows under **Tasks** in the Task Runner Explorer.
+1. Verify that `clean` shows under **Tasks** in the **Task Runner Explorer**.

     ![task runner explorer tasks list](using-grunt/_static/task-runner-explorer-tasks.png)

-7. Right-click the clean task and select **Run** from the context menu.
+1. Right-click the clean task and select **Run** from the context menu.
 A command window displays progress of the task.

     ![task runner explorer run clean task](using-grunt/_static/task-runner-explorer-run-clean.png)

     > [!NOTE]
     > There are no files or directories to clean yet.
 If you like, you can manually create them in the Solution Explorer and then run the clean task as a test.

-8. In the initConfig() method, add an entry for `concat` using the code below.
+1. In the `initConfig` function, add an entry for `concat` using the code below.

     The `src` property array lists files to combine, in the order that they should be combined.
 The `dest` property assigns the path to the combined file that's produced.